-Insurance companies are under supervision of the National Bank of Belgium and subject to the Law of 9 July 1975 on the Supervision of Insurance and Reinsurance Companies and its implementing decrees.
-IORP are under supervision of the Financial Services and Markets Authority and subject to the Law of 27 October 2006 on the Supervision of Institutions for Occupational Retirement and its implementing decrees b.
+Insurance companies are under supervision of the National Bank of Belgium and subject to the Law of 9 July 1975 on the Supervision of Insurance and Reinsurance Companies.
+IORP are under supervision of the Financial Services and Markets Authority and subject to the Law of 27 October 2006 on the Supervision of Institutions for Occupational Retirement.

+b.
 Institutional set-up Data sources/ suppliers The data are provided by the National Bank of Belgium and the Financial Services and Market Authority.
 Which institution is running/managing the calculations?
 The institution responsible for Table 29 is the National Accounts Institute of Belgium.
 It has entrusted the National Bank of Belgium and the Federal Planning Bureau, with the completion of the supplementary table.
 Columns G and H are compiled by the Federal Planning Bureau.
 The other columns are compiled by the National Bank of Belgium. c.
-Major formulas: Benefi c.
-Major formulas: Benefit formula; Indexation of benefits Benefit formula Not available (see pt.
+Major formulas: Benefi t formula; Indexation of benefits Benefit formula Not available (see pt.
+6) Indexation of benefits Not available (see pt.
 6)

-Indexation of benefits Not available (see pt.
-6)

 d.
-Type and structure of t d.
 Type and structure of the calculation model

-Not available (see pt.
-6)
+Not relevant (see nt -6)

-2. Assumptions and met hodologies applied
+2. Assumptions and methodologies applied

 a.
 Discount rate

 Not available (see pt.
 6)

 b.
 Wage growth

 Not available (see pt.
 6)

 c.
-Valuation method: ABC)/РВО
+Valuation method: ABO/PBO

 Not available (see pt.
 6)

-3. Data used to run the n nodel
+3. Data used to run the model

 a.
 Mortality tables

 Not available (see pt.
 6)

 b.
-Entitlement statistics; o other relevant statistics
+Entitlement statistics; other relevant statistics

 Not available (see pt.
 6)

+A Deferme incornerated in the model

 4. Reforms incorporated in the model

-Not available (see pt.
-6)

 5. Specific assumptions

 a.
-How are careers mode lled?
+How are careers modelled?

 Not available (see pt.
 6)

 b.
-How are survivor pensi ions calculated?
+How are survivor pensions calculated?

 Not available (see pt.
 6)

 c.
-How is the retirement of c.
 How is the retirement age modelled over time?

 Not available (see pt.
 6)

 d.
 Other specific features of the model

 Not available (see pt.
 6)

 6. Any other comments

-Aggregates are derived fr pension funds (IORP). rom the business accounts of insurance companies (regarding group insurance) and
+Aggregates are derived from the business accounts of insurance companies (regarding group insurance) and

+pension funds (IURP).

-- l IORP are, to a very large extend, allowed to apply their own technical assumptions. ive data does not provide information about these.
+Insurance companies and IOPD are to a very large extend allowed to apply their own technical convertions.
+The

+available administrative data does not provide information about these

+available auministrative data does not provide information about these.

 Table 29 compilation methods are aligned with those in use in the core non-financial accounts.